The Best Sloppy Joes

 Step-by-step instructions

-1. In a large saucepan or Dutch oven over medium-high heat, combine beef and onion.
+1. In a large skillet or Dutch oven over medium heat, combine beef and chopped onion.
 Cook until the meat is mostly browned, about 5 minutes.
 Drain well.

 Ground beef and onion cooked in a saucepan.